ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 frequency with which new users join, and the frequency with which existing users update their labels.

-KT allows a service operator to obscure the size of its user base by padding the tree with fake entries.
-Similarly, it also allows a service operator to obscure the rate at which changes are made by padding real changes with fake ones, causing outsiders to observe a baseline constant rate of changes.
+KT allows a service operator to obscure the size of its user base by batch inserting a large number of fake label-version pairs when a transparency log is first initialized.
+Similarly, KT also allows a service operator to obscure the rate at which "real" changes are made to the transparency log by padding "real" changes with the insertion of other fake label-version pairs such that it creates the outside appearance of a constant baseline rate of insertions.

 ### Leakage to Third-Party